JemimahAO/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. a script that changes the group owner to school for the file hello

 14.  a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+15. a script that changes the owner and the group owner of _hello to vincent and staff respectively.